 Guatemala is called the "Land of Eternal Spring" because the average annual temperature is 75 degrees Fahrenheit (a bit cooler, especially in the evenings around Lake Atitlan, 5,000ft elevation).
 While June through August see the most tourists, April, early May and November for gorgeous weather and smaller crowds.
 The rainy season lasts from May to October, typically beginning each day with clear skies and clouding up and rains beginning after mid-day.
 The Semana Santa (Easter week) proceedings in March or April are very popular and bookings need to be made far in advance.
 High season rates apply for most hotels both During Semana Santa and the Christmas/New Years seasons.

-Call us on to start planning your vacation to Casa Palopo or take a look at our itineraries to Lake Atitlan
+Call us on 020 3993 9308 to start planning your holiday to Casa Palopo or take a look at our itineraries to Guatemala

-Casa Palopo is a beautifully decorated and intimate boutique hotel, perfect for couples overlooking the startlingly blue Lake Atitlan and surrounded by breathtaking volcanoes and indigenous villages.
-One of Central America's most breathtaking sights.
+Previously a private estate but now an exclusive beautifully decorated hotel overlooking the startlingly blue Lake Atitlan and surrounded by breathtaking volcanoes and indigenous villages - one of Central America's most spectacular sights.